federicabraccioli/federicabraccioli.github.io/_pages/teaching.md

 *Fall 2025* <br />

 ## ASSISTANT  <br />
-GSEM-GSI University of Geneva, in French and English:
+University of Geneva (CH), in French and English:
  <br />
 ◾**Coordination for Introduction to Microeconomic** (bachelor) <br />
 *Fall 2021* <br />